 - Gas Tools and Cars – If you are running a gas powered tool, such as a barbeque, never do so in your home.
 Make sure to keep all fuel-burning objects outside when in use.
 Also, never leave your car on when it is in the garage, even if the garage door is open.

-For more information on HVAC unit safety or to schedule a maintenance service, contact Quick Solutions Air Conditioning & Heating today.
+For more information on regular ac maintenance or to schedule air quality testing in Plano, contact Quick Solutions Air Conditioning & Heating today.